Your Small Business Has Big Plans. We Offer Smarter Financing to Help You Achieve Your Expansion Goals.

 - Associated fees and soft costs can be financed in the loan minimizing out-of-pocket costs.

-- Up to $5 million of SBA eligibility on standard and public policy 504 projects; and up to $5.5 million per 504 project involving small manufacturers and energy efficient green projects.
+- Loan amounts: up to $5 million of aggregate SBA eligibility on standard and public policy 504 projects; up to $5.5 million per 504 project involving small manufacturers with no limit on the total SBA dollars available; and up to $5.5 million per 504 energy efficient green project not exceed $16.5 million in the aggregate.
 (NOTE: SBA loan amounts only; there is no limit on overall project size.)

 - Total projects from $125,000 to $20 million+.

 - Acquisition of land and construction of new building.

 - Acquisition of land and existing building.